uvanlp/llm-tuning/README.md

 ---

-## A simple example
+## A Simple Example

-Please refer to the simple example in `demo.py` for how to use this codebase for training and test.

 Here is a simple example of using the package for fine-tuning or prediction on the SST2 dataset.
+You can also find this demo code in `demo.py`.

 ```python
 import fire